addenergyx/data-viz/README.md

 # Data Visualization Project Summary

-David Adeniji david.adeniji@city.ac.uk

 Visualisations available at https://data-viz-app.onrender.com/ & 'Visualisations.html'

 Please note web server hosting the visualisations close after 15min of inactivity and take a few seconds to load back up

-### Task

-You should complete this datavis project summary document and submit it, along with any necessary supplementary files to Moodle by **Sunday 18th April, 5pm UK time (16:00 GMT)**.
-Submissions will be awarded up to **80 marks** towards your coursework assessment total.

-You are also encouraged to regularly commit and push changes to your datavis project throughout the term as you develop your project.

 ### Questions